 Do You Have Questions As Couple Looking For A LGBTQ Friendly Wedding Photographer?

+What does it mean to announce that you are an LGBTQ+ friendly wedding photographer?
 Last year I photographed my first same sex weddings.
 With every click of the shutter I had the rush of adrenaline I have with every wedding that I photograph.
 However, with these weddings there was a huge importance that was sitting on my shoulders.
 Although I will never feel the importance of such a momentous occasion for LGBTQ couples when they marry, having same sex parents I can understand the magnitude of what the experience represents to same sex couples.
 Growing up with two mums I was aware that they were not allowed to be married like my friends parents were.
 I understood the injustice very clearly.

 When the day came that I was able to stand next to my mother as she married the woman she loved, the feeling was complete and utter elation.
 When I set out in my career of wedding photography, I knew that in the heart of my business I wanted to celebrate LGBTQ+ marriages.
 Not only that, but within my photography business I wanted to state and project my commitment to working with diverse couples of all faiths, gender identity and sexual orientation.

 You Shouldn’t Have To Ask About Whether Someone Is An LGBTQ Friendly Wedding Photographer